amazingphilippe/generative/src/generative/packing/index.md

 ---

-Draw a square along the bottom edge of the canvas.
+Draw a square or a rectangle along the bottom edge of the canvas.
 Draw another, but if it intersects with another square, place it on top of the intersecting square.
-Repeat for 126 iterations.
+Repeat for 404 iterations.